Blosc/c-blosc/hdf5/README.rst

 Intel ICC compilers should work too.

+On Windows, you'll need to copy hdf5.dll and possibly the msvc*.dll files to your filter's directory if you do not have HDF5 installed in your PATH.

 For activating the support for other compressors than the integrated BloscLZ (like LZ4, LZ4HC, Snappy or Zlib) see the README file in the main Blosc directory.